What is Halal? Learn Everything You Need to Know

 The Qur’an states, “O people, eat from whatever is upon the earth that is lawful and wholesome” (2:168).

-In the US many consumers review every last ingredient listed in a food items nutritional facts list to ensure that they meet their dietary standards, now imagine a unique set of standards and that’s what you have with halal.
+In the US many consumers review every last ingredient listed in a food item’s nutritional facts list to ensure that they meet their dietary standards, now imagine a unique set of standards and that’s what you have with halal.

 Such items are often referred to as mashbooh, which means doubtful or questionable.

-How is Halal Broken Down?
+How is Halal Broken Down: Halal Guidelines

-In Islam things are prohibited only because they are impure or harmful.
+In Islam, things are prohibited only because they are impure or harmful.
 If something is entirely harmful it is ‘haram’, and if it is entirely beneficial it is ‘halal’; if the harm of it outweighs its benefit it is haram, while if its benefit outweighs its harm it is halal.

 This contrast is highlighted in the Quran in Chapter 2 verse 219, “They ask you concerning wine and gambling.
 Say (O Prophet); in them is great sin and some benefit for human beings, but the sin is Greater than the benefit…”(Qur’an, Al-Baqarah 2:219).

-He has prohibited intoxicating drinks in order that they may enjoy other delicious drinks which are beneficial for the body and mind, such as cold pressed juices and kombuchas (non-alcoholic).
+He has prohibited intoxicating drinks in order that they may enjoy other delicious drinks which are beneficial for the body and mind, such as cold-pressed juices and kombuchas (non-alcoholic).

 The Halal Take on Pork

-One of the most famous rules of Muslims universally is that they dont eat pork!
+One of the most famous rules of Muslims universally is that they don’t eat pork!
 That rule is true, and it all boils down to herbivorous vs carnivorous.

 First, the distinction between pork and animals such as sheep starts with what each animal consumes.

-Herbivorous animals such as cattle and sheep eat clean fresh fodder and cereals, whereas the pig will eat waste animal products including offal and carrion and other animal flesh.
+Herbivorous animals such as cattle and sheep eat clean fresh fodder and cereals, whereas the pig will eat waste animal products including offal and carrion, and other animal flesh.

 Worms and Parasites are much easier to transfer from the pig to a human due to the fast absorption of pork within the body.